Boeing T-X is an all-new advanced trainer aircraft. Image courtesy of Saab AB.

 T-7A Red Hawk is expected to be delivered to the USAF in 2023.

-Boeing T-X aircraft, officially called the T-7A Red Hawk, is a new advanced pilot training system being offered by Boeing in partnership with Saab for the T-X advanced pilot training programme of the US Air Force (USAF).
+The Boeing T-X aircraft, officially called the T-7A Red Hawk, is a new advanced training system being offered by Boeing in partnership with Saab for the T-X advanced pilot training programme of the US Air Force (USAF).

 Prime contractor Boeing entered a joint development agreement with Saab, the risk-sharing partner for the project, to develop an all-new aircraft design for the T-X programme in December 2013.

-The first digitally designed T-7A Red Hawk aircraft, which will be delivered to the USAF, was rolled out of the production line in April 2022.
+The first digitally designed T-7A Red Hawk aircraft was rolled out of the production line in April 2022.
 The aircraft moved from concept to first flight in just 36 months, using state-of-the-art design and manufacturing techniques.

-The use of model-based systems engineering and three dimensional (3D) tools improved the engineering quality by 75% and reduced assembly hours by 80% and software development and validation time by 50% when compared to traditional aircraft.
+The use of model-based systems engineering and three-dimensional (3D) tools improved the engineering quality by 75%, reduced assembly hours by 80% and software development and validation time by 50% when compared to traditional aircraft.

 T-X programme details

 The USAF unveiled the T-X programme requirements in March 2015, which was followed by the release of a draft request for proposals in July.
-The USAF plans to replace the T-38 aircraft with the new T-X aircraft.
+The USAF plans to replace the T-38 Talon trainer aircraft with the new T-X aircraft.

 Northrop Grumman-BAE Systems, Lockheed Martin-Korean Aerospace Industries (KAI), and Raytheon-Leonardo competed with the Boeing and Saab partnership for the T-X programme.